gimel-team/ctf-writeups/2025/iris-ctf/no-shark/README.md

 ... more lines below
 ```

-We can now convert it to pcap file: `text2pcap packets.txt output.pcap`.
-Once I opened it in Wireshark, I saw it contains a single raw TCP stream.
-To play with that data, I extracted the first (and only) stream data  with `tshark` in raw format: `tshark -r output.pcap -q -z follow,tcp,raw,0 > stream_data_raw.txt`.
+We can now convert it to a pcap file: `text2pcap packets.txt output.pcap`.
+Once I opened it in Wireshark, I saw it contained a single raw TCP stream.
+To play with that data, I extracted the stream data  with `tshark` in a raw format: `tshark -r output.pcap -q -z follow,tcp,raw,0 > stream_data_raw.txt`.
 The created file looked like this:

 ```
 ===================================================================